Rithy58/angular-chess/README.md

 + Real-Time Data Sync via Firebase
 + Facebook Login
++ Chat
 + more coming soon...

 ## To Do List

-2. Security
-3. Chat
+3. Security
-4. Room
+1. Room
-5. Chess
+2. Chess
-6. (Bug-House-Chess?)
+9. (Bug-House-Chess?)
-7. (Rank?
+9. (Rank?
 Leaderboard?)
-8. (Sign in/up with username and password?)
+5. (Sign in/up with username and password?)